Capitol Siege Raises Security Concerns for Biden Inaugural

 Biden and Vice President-elect Kamala Harris will take the oath of office from the Capitol's West Front, one of the very locations where a violent mob overpowered police and stormed the building.
 They also scaled and occupied the scaffolding and bleachers in place for the ceremonies.

 Inauguration plans were already scaled back because of the coronavirus.
-But the brazen attack raises new questions about preparedness for the event that welcomes the new administration after a bitter election.
+But the brazen attack raises new questions about preparedness for the event that welcome the new administration after a bitter election.

 The congressional leaders responsible for coordinating the inauguration insisted Thursday night that events will move forward.